oliveseed/stable-codec/README.md

 ## Finetune

-To finetune a model given its config and checkpoint, execute `train.py` file:
+To finetune a model given its config and checkpoint, execute `train.py` file.
+You can also directly use `stable-audio-tools`:

 ```bash
 python train.py \